david-res/ILI948x_t41_p/README.md

 This library can communicate with an ILI9488 TFT LCD via an 8 bit parallel interface (8080) It utilizes FlexIO  to write data to the screen while.
-The basic method is a blocking tranfser eg the application has to wait for the image to be transferred in order to continue running
+The basic method is a blocking tranfser eg the application has to wait for the image to be transferred in order to continue running.
 There is a semi-async method as well that can transfer 32 bytes of data at a time using the FlexIO interrupt feature.
 While this is not fully async, it can ease off some load from the MCU while transferring the image.

 It can only write an image array at the moment with defined start/end coordinates.